Oral Cancer Detection

 -HPV (human papilloma virus): Contact with HPV 16 (a sexually transmitted disease) has been found to be linked to certain oral cancers.-Age: Oral cancer risk increases with age; It is predominantly seen in people 40 and over.

--Tobacco: The majority of cancer cases are associated with any form of tobacco use.
+-Tobacco: Major risk factor of oral cancer.
+Majority of cases are associated with some form of tobacco use (including chewing tobacco).

 -Alcohol: Heavy alcohol consumption increases the risk of oral cancer and those risks are even greater with combined use of alcohol and cigarettes.

 -Diet: A diet that lacks proper nutrition such as vegetables and fruits can increase the risk factor of oral cancer (as well as other types of cancer).

 -A persistent sore throat that does not get better over time.

 -White or reddish patch inside mouth (cheek lining, soft palate) or on the lips.

 -A feeling that something is caught in your throat (even though nothing is there).